balancetf/balancetf/src/class/medic/items/blutsauger.md

 ### Changes from Stock
 * Syringes heal teammates at a rate of 2 health per syringe (max 20 health/s)
     * Healing done with this weapon is returned to the medic at half the rate.
 So for every 20 health given to teammates, the medic gets 10 in return.
+    * Does not overheal the patient or the medic.
     * Does not build ubercharge.

 ### Current Problems